Jason1996NJU/Clustering_Climate_Change_Tweets/README.md

 		- A scree plot was used to determine the ideal number of principal components.
 	- Finally, k-means clustering was performed.
 		- Inertia and silhouette scores were used to determine the optimum number of clusters.

+## Summary of Findings
+- 54 clusters were used because it resulted in the best silhouette score.
+- With this number of clusters, every possible combination of the three main features (believer vs denier, region, tweet sentiment) was represented by a cluster.
+- Trends:
+	- Deniers across every US region are primarily concerned with 3 topics:
+	    - Al Gore
+	    - Oil company lawsuit
+	    - Mini Ice Age
+	- Believers across the country discuss a wider range of topics, summarized below:
+	    - Northeast
+	        - Donald Trump lying about climate change
+	        - Animals at risk due to climate change
+	    - West Coast
+	        - Activism and progressive policies
+	        - Scott Pruitt and the cost of climate change
+	    - Midwest
+	        - 2017 report discussing the dangers of climate change
+	        - Ralph Alexander
+	    - Rockies
+	        - CO2 and greenhouse gas emissions
+	    - Southwest
+	        - 2017 report discussing the dangers of climate change
+	    - South
+	        - Obama Era Policies
+	    - Alaska
+	        - Reports contradicting Trump administration regarding human impact on climate change
+	        - 2017 report discussing the dangers of climate change
+	    - Hawaii
+	        - Sea level rise